lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 	:name: Howto_Histogram_1d.png
 	:alt: Screenshot of the 1-d histogram of g-magnitudes in the selectred region, obtained by executing an ADQL query.

-**Figure 1.  screenshot of the 1-d histogram of g-magnitudes of extended objects in the selectred region, obtained by executing an ADQL query.**
+Figure 1:  screenshot of the 1-d histogram of g-magnitudes of extended objects in the selectred region, obtained by executing an ADQL query.

 .. _DP0-2-Portal-Histogram-Step-2:

-**3. Plot the 2-d histogram (heatmap) of the g-r colors vs. g magnitudes.**  Add an additional plot panel by clicking on the "+" button on the upper left-hand side of the active chart.
+**3. Plot the 2-d histogram (heatmap) of the g-r colors vs. g cModel magnitudes.**
+Add an additional plot panel by clicking on the "+" button on the upper left-hand side of the active chart.

-To plot the heatmap, this needs to be selected in the resulting pop-up window by clicking on "Heatmap" as the plot type.
+In the resulting pop-up window, click on "Heatmap" as the plot type.
-Plotting of the heatmap of g-r color vs. g-magnitude is accomplished via entering ``gmag`` for X, and ``gmag-rmag`` for Y.
+Plot the heatmap of g-r color vs. g-magnitude by entering ``g_cModelMag`` for X, and ``g_cModelMag-r_cModelMag`` for Y.
 The resulting display will now have the 1-d histogram of magnitudes and 2-d histogram (heatmap) of colors vs. magnitudes, as below.

 .. figure:: /_static/Howto_Histogram_2d.png
 	:name: Howto_Histogram_1d.png
 	:alt: Screenshot of the 2-d histogram of g-r color vs. g-magnitudes in the selectred region, obtained by executing an ADQL query.

-**Screenshot showing the 1-d histogram of g-magnitudes as well as the 2-d histogram of g-r color vs. g-magnitudes of the extended objects in the selected region, obtained by executing an ADQL query.**
+Fugure 2:  The 1-d histogram of g-magnitudes as well as the 2-d histogram of g-r color vs. g-magnitudes of the extended objects in the selected region, obtained by executing an ADQL query.